-3.85 If your child attends an English-medium school and you are considering a transfer to Welsh-medium education, note that there is an immersion process that can support your child's transition.
+3.85 If your child attends an English-medium school and you are considering a transfer to Welsh-medium education, note that immersion facilities exist across both the primary and secondary sectors to support your child's transition.

 3.86 Visit www.newport.gov.uk/becomingbilingual for further information.